cassandre-tech/cassandre-trading-bot/docs/docs/trading_basics/what-is-a-ticker.md

 }
 ```

-The first listed currency of a currency pair is called the base currency \(ETH\), and the second currency is called the quote currency.
-A price at 0.033131 means 1 Ether can be bought with 0.033131 Bitcoin.
+The first listed currency of a currency pair is called the base currency (ETH in our example), and the second currency
+is called the quote currency (BTC in our example).
+A price at 0.033131 means 1 Ether can be bought with 0.033131
+Bitcoin.

 These are the fields you can find on a ticker quote: